 Bad agents can be your best friends

-If you come across an agent who doesn’t return phone calls, has inaccurate listings or is unprofessional then it is important that you ask to see all the properties that they have for sale.
+If you come across an agent who doesn’t return phone calls, has inaccurate listings or is unprofessional then it’s important that you ask to see all the properties that they have for sale.

-In many cases, they have one or two listings that have been sitting there for months without a single person inspecting them because they have failed to effectively advertise the property.
+In many cases, they have one or two listings that have been sitting there for months without a single person inspecting them because they’ve failed to effectively advertise the property.

 Not all properties are OK for the lender!

-Did you know that the banks do not accept some properties as security for a home loan?
+Did you know that the banks don’t accept some properties as security for a home loan?
 So even if you get pre-approval, and you decide to buy a certain property type, your loan may be declined.

 This is because a pre-approval is always subject to the lender accepting the property that you buy as security.
-Where you have concerns, it is best to check with us before making any offers.
+Where you have concerns, it’s best to check with us before making any offers.